Upgrade

 |

-For example, to upgrade from 5.1.x to 7.2.4, then three upgrades must be performed (as shown in Example 1): |
+To upgrade from 5.1.x to 7.2.4, 3 upgrades must be performed (as shown in Example 1):first, from 5.1.x to 6.6, then, from 6.6 to 7.2.3 and from 7.2.3 to 7.6.x. |

 Upgrade from Community Edition to Enterprise

 If you’re currently operating a Couchbase Server cluster on Community Edition, you can upgrade it to Enterprise Edition by way of a rolling online upgrade.
 This involves switching out the Community Edition nodes with fresh, net-new Enterprise Edition nodes.
-Both swap rebalance and remove and reblance methods are supported.
+Both swap rebalance and remove and rebalance methods are supported.
 Delta Recovery is not supported since the new nodes must be fresh Enterprise Edition installations without any pre-existing Community Edition data remaining on them.

-Rolling upgrades from CE to EE are not supported if there are index service nodes running in the cluster. |
+| Rolling upgrades from CE to EE are not supported if there are index service nodes running in the cluster. |

 -